cblearn/cblearn/paper/paper.md

 # Python package `cblearn` (Statement of need)

-This work presents `cblearn, an open-source Python package for comparison-based learning.
+This work presents `cblearn`, an open-source Python package for comparison-based learning.
 In contrast to related packages, `cblearn` provides not just a specific algorithm but an ecosystem for comparison-based data with access to multiple real-world datasets and a collection of algorithm implementations.
 `cblearn` is fast and user-friendly for applications but flexible for research on new algorithms and methods.
-The package integrates well into the scientific Python ecosystem; for example, third-party functions for cross-validation or hyperparameter tuning of `scikit-learn` estimators can typically be used with `cblearn` estimators, too.
+The package integrates well into the scientific Python ecosystem; for example, third-party functions for cross-validation or hyperparameter tuning of `scikit-learn` estimators can typically be used with `cblearn` estimators.
 Although our package is relatively new, it has already been used for algorithm development [@mandal2023revenue] and data analysis in several studies [@schonmann_using_2022; @kunstle_estimating_2022; @van_assen_identifying_2022,zhao2023perceiving].

-We designed `cblearn` as a modular package with functions for processing and converting the comparison data in all its varieties (`cblearn\-.preprocessing`, `cblearn\-.utils`, `cblearn\-.metrics`), routines to generate artificial or load real-world datasets (`cblearn\-.datasets`), and algorithms for ordinal embedding and clustering (`cblearn\-.embedding`, `cblearn\-.cluster`).
+We designed `cblearn` as a modular package with functions for processing and converting the comparison data in all its varieties (`cblearn.preprocessing`, `cblearn.utils`, `cblearn.metrics`), routines to generate artificial or load real-world datasets (`cblearn.datasets`), and algorithms for ordinal embedding and clustering (`cblearn.embedding`, `cblearn.cluster`).

 ## Various data formats supported